varunarya10/unittest2/README.txt

 * Removed unused `maxDiff` parameter from `TestCase.assertSequenceEqual`.
 * DeprecationWarning for unsupported result objects (missing addSkip method) became RuntimeWarning.
 * Addition of `TestCase.assertWarns` as a context manager.
-(Needs Python 2.5 to be used.)

 2010/07/12 - 0.5.1